-In this paper, we adopt the latter method, wherein the constraints and their normal inclusion equivalents are detailed in Section~\ref{sect: RL perfomance}.
-Finally, the integration scheme used within this paper is the Bathe method~\cite{bathe2012insight,zhang2020improved}, which provides numerical damping of high-frequency content while maintaining both low-frequency content and second-order accuracy.
-However, the methodology applied within this paper can be applied to alternative time-stepping methods as well.
+Accurate numerical integration is often a critical factor in simulations of dynamical systems, particularly when nonsmooth behaviour is present.
+We employ the Bathe method~\cite{bathe2012insight,zhang2020improved}, which introduces numerical damping of high-frequency content while preserving low-frequency content and maintaining second-order temporal accuracy.
+However, the methodology applied in this paper can also be applied to alternative time-stepping methods.